vaginessa/dns-wiki/FAQ.md

     adb remount
     adb push afwall+.apk /system/app (or /system/priv-app/ Android 4.3 or higher)

-> You may an also move the .APK file to the _/system/app_ directory manually.
+> You may also move the .APK file to the _/system/app_ directory manually.
 Make sure you set the file permission properly _-rw-r--r--_.
 To uninstall, please remove afwall+.apk from _/system/app_ manually.

 <a name="FAQ23"></a>
 ##### (23) Which permissions are used?